 For The Olive Oil Cake:

 - 1 cup (225 g) full-fat, plain Greek yogurt, at room temp (see notes)

 - 2 large eggs, at room temperature

 - Zest of one lemon

-- In a large bowl mix the olive oil, eggs, lemon zest and juice, yoghurt, and sugar and lightly whisk until all ingredients are combined.
+In a large bowl, whisk together the yogurt, olive oil, eggs, lemon zest, lemon juice, and sugar until well combined.

 Orange blossom water is quite strong, so a little goes a long way.
 Don't go overboard or your cake will taste like a perfume bazaar.
 I used rose petals to garnish (pesticide-free).